What’s next for brain-directed gene therapy after death in Neurogene trial

 “Time will tell, but I think it’s incredibly encouraging that patients are showing levels of improvement and that it seems to be safe in those patients,” Fink says.
 “The metrics that [Neurogene] is sharing in terms of how the patients are doing seems to be highly encouraging.”

 The therapy contains a copy of the gene that encodes the MECP2 protein; the gene’s output is diminished in Rett syndrome, which causes the condition’s characteristic communication difficulties, intellectual disability and motor dysfunction.
 The gene is delivered through an adeno-associated virus serotype 9 (AAV9) vector.
-Two other girls in Neurogene’s trial have received the high dose, and seven girls have received the lower dose.
+Two other girls in Neurogene’s trial have received the high dose, and five girls have received the lower dose.

 NGN-401 is one of several Rett therapies under development, including another gene therapy—TSHA-102 from Taysha Gene Therapies—that is currently being tested in two ongoing clinical trials: one in girls aged 5 to 8 and another in girls and women aged 12 and up (Taysha declined to comment for this story).
 The FDA approved the first drug for Rett syndrome, trofinitide, in March 2023.